Okay, here are the best Pole links I've seen to date...starting with...

 - William Arens

 - wintered in 1996 as the CUSP guy, along with Chris Bero.
-This site has some good photos and facts, not to mention his mohawk picture and his documentation of the October 1996 hammer incident at McMurdo...
+His site seems to have disappeared, it had some good photos and facts, not to mention his mohawk picture and his documentation of the October 1996 hammer incident at McMurdo...